 This includes checking your website’s layout, design, and content to make sure it doesn’t have any errors and is easy to navigate.
 Test all links, buttons, and contact forms.
 I also like to do a quick mobile check on my phone to make sure my website is accessible and provides a good user experience for all visitors.

+You should be using data to make informed marketing and content decisions.
 Tracking data in Google Analytics and Google Search Console will provide valuable insights into the performance of your website, including information about your visitors, their behavior on your site, and how they are finding you.

-Correct Broken links
+Correct Broken Links

 Broken links (404 errors) can occur for various reasons, such as when a page or file is deleted or when a URL changes.
 This includes links ON your website (internal) and FROM your website (external).
 These broken links can create a poor user experience for your visitors and impact your website’s search engine ranking.
 To avoid this, you should regularly check your website for broken links.
 I include this as part of my maintenance plan.

-Annual WordPress Maintenance tips
+Annual WordPress Maintenance Tips

 While WordPress itself is free, your website will have annual needs.
 Your host, your URL, and premium plugins/licenses need to be renewed.
 Renewing licenses ensures that you have access to the latest updates, bug fixes, and security patches for the tools and services that your website relies on.
 Failing to renew your licenses can leave your website vulnerable or broken.